 7 Steps to Find the Best Web Designer for Your Project

 - Do you want both design and coding done?
 They are separate skills.
-You can employ a designer and a programmer, or you can get both done by the same person or organisation
+You can employ a designer and a programmer, or you can get both done by the same person or organization

-- Do you want search engine optimised design?
+- Do you want search engine optimized design?
 They are also separate skills and you could employ an SEO professional.
-I recommend SEO optimised design
+I recommend SEO optimized design

 - Is it a website or a blog?
 If it’s a website, you will need a CMS (Content Management System), unless you want to pay the designer every time you want to change anything on your website.
 With a CMS, you are in control